panticz/puppet/README.md

 puppet
 ======

-To learn more about Icinga visit my homepage:
+To learn more about Puppet visit my homepage:
 http://www.panticz.de/Puppet